-The directory, published by Beech and produced by Progressive Images Marketing Communications, seeks to give readers an easy way to find and support local businesses owned by African-Americans in North Central Philadelphia.
+The directory, published by Beech and produced by Progressive Images Marketing Communications, seeks to give readers an easy way to find and support local businesses owned by black residents of North Central Philadelphia.
 The directory includes close to 100 businesses.

 “What better time to launch the directory than National Small Business Week, which was established to promote and recognize small businesses that contribute so much to the economy,” explained Ken Scott, president and CEO of the Beech Companies.
 “The businesses in the directory contribute a lot to the economic development of our communities in terms of employment.
 It’s imperative that we support them.
 As we say, when you support a black business, you’re supporting black families.
 People will no longer be able to say they don’t know where the black-owned businesses are located in North Philadelphia.”

 The directory can be found on Beech’s website for free and will be updated periodically.
 According to the company, a mobile app will also be made available on their website sometime in June.
 Hard copies were printed by Docucare, a local copy service owned by a Nigerian family.

 Businesses in the directory include financial services, medical services, and pharmacies, in addition to other products and services.
 Cosmetology services, funeral homes and restaurants are the most plentiful.
 Scott hopes that the next directory will include more contractors and tradespeople who are hard to identify since most lack a storefront.